Skip to the content

 If you never hear from your estate agent, or they don’t seem to be doing much to market your property, it is going to be hard to get your house sold.
 Chase them up regularly, find out when the next viewings are and ask for feedback.
 It may even be worth asking a friend to pose as a potential buyer to see what the estate agent’s service is like.
 Is it time to think about switching agents?

-How can you increase your chances of a sale?
+How can you increase your chances of selling?

 If your property is full of clutter, this is unlikely to make a good impression.
-Buyers don’t want to have to step over children’s toys or see a kitchen worktop full of dirty plates.
+Buyers don’t want to have to step over children’s toys during a viewing or see a kitchen worktop full of dirty plates.
 Dusty skirting boards and cobwebs are another ‘no no’ that reflect badly on sellers.
 If you have a viewing coming up it really does pay to spruce up your property a bit.
 Plus, other people may have slightly different ideas about what constitutes ‘clutter’.
 It is always better to be as minimal as possible.
-You might want to consider using a home staging company to make the very best impression on potential buyers.

 Ensure viewings go as smoothly as possible